Gerald Carr (American football): Coaching career

 After his departure from the Eagles, Carr was given a position as the receivers coach for the Wake Forest Demon Deacons football team.
 He left after one season to join the Carolina Cobras of the Arena Football League (AFL).
 He served as the team's offensive coordinator, quarterbacks coach, and wide receivers coach during 2000.
 He joined the Indiana Hoosiers following the season, and served as their passing game coordinator and quarterbacks coach.

 On February 11, 2002, Carr joined the Kentucky Wildcats to be their running backs coach.
 Guy Morriss gave him the task of assistant coach before the season started.
 Morriss said, "Gerald has earned the respect of the players already in the short time he has been here.
 I like the way he has handled the players very demanding, but fair.
 He's also proven that he is a good, knowledgeable coach."

 Carr spent one season at Kentucky before spending 2003–2005 at Baylor University.
 He served as the school's assistant head coach and running backs coach.
 He resigned in December 2005.
 He was replaced by Wes Phillips.
 In 2006, he was announced as offensive coordinator and quarterbacks coach for the Buffalo Bulls.
 He left Buffalo in January 2007.

-He was retired until 2011, when he accepted an offer to be the Southern Jaguars' offensive coordinator and quarterbacks coach.
+He retired until 2011, when he accepted an offer to be the Southern Jaguars' offensive coordinator and quarterbacks coach.
 He left before the season began to join the Virginia Destroyers of the United Football League (UFL).
-He spent two seasons as their running backs coach, winning the 2011 UFL Championship Game before retiring from coaching.
+He spent two seasons as their running backs coach, winning the 2011 UFL championship game before retiring from coaching.
 Running back Dominic Rhodes won UFL player of the year in 2011.